 - Track: referral_sent event

-This is the exact framework we’ve used across multiple client engagements.
+This is the exact framework I’ve deployed across multiple client engagements.
 At KwikUI, 3,000+ users now flow through this sequence.
 Support tickets dropped 65%.
 Churn fell by 40%.
 Conversion doubled.
+Want to run this for your own product?
+Talk to us at /contact and we’ll map your milestones in under 45 minutes.

 What mistakes should you avoid when building onboarding automation?

-Mistake 1: Message overload.
-Cap your sequence at one email and one in-app message per day during the first week.
-Two emails in the same day feels aggressive.
-According to Zendesk’s 2024 Customer Experience Trends report, churn drops from 15% to 11% when support interactions feel helpful rather than pushy.
-The same principle applies to onboarding.
+Cap your sequence at one email and one in-app message per day during week one.
+Two emails the same day feels aggressive.
+Zendesk’s 2024 Customer Experience Trends report found churn drops from 15% to 11% when support interactions feel helpful rather than pushy.
+The same relevance rule applies to onboarding.

-Mistake 2: One-size-fits-all.
-A solo user signing up for a free trial needs different content than an IT admin setting up a team account.
+A solo user on a free trial needs different content than an IT admin setting up a team account.
 Create at least two onboarding tracks.
-Segment on signup data (company size, role, use case) and adjust the milestone definitions accordingly.
+Segment on signup data (company size, role, use case) and adjust milestone definitions accordingly so each user sees the path that fits their goal.

-Mistake 3: Zombie sequences.
-If a user completes setup, immediately remove them from the “complete your setup” sequence.
+If a user completes setup, remove them from the “complete your setup” sequence that same second.
 Customer.io, Intercom, and ActiveCampaign all support exit conditions.
 Use them.
-Nothing erodes trust faster than irrelevant automated messages.
+Nothing erodes trust faster than irrelevant automated messages arriving after the action they’re asking for is already done.

-Mistake 4: Ignoring mobile.
 Over half of first-time logins happen on mobile, especially for B2C products.
-If your in-app onboarding only works on desktop, you’re missing your biggest activation window.
+If your in-app onboarding only renders on desktop, you’re missing your biggest activation window.
+Test every tooltip, checklist, and progress bar on a phone before you ship the sequence to real users.

 Start with the five milestones.
 Build one channel first (email).
 Get the triggers right.
 Then layer in in-app and SMS.
-That’s how you build onboarding that actually converts.
-Once your onboarding sequence is running, pair it with an automated follow-up sequence to re-engage users who stall between milestones.
+Once your onboarding is live, pair it with an automated follow-up sequence to re-engage users who stall between milestones.
+Ready to build yours?
+Book a free onboarding audit at /contact.